Photo Essay: February 2021 winter scenes at Fort McCoy

-Areas of the installation are shown during a snow storm Feb.
-4, 2021, at Fort McCoy, Wis.
+Areas of the installation are shown during Feb.
+6, 2021, after a snow storm at Fort McCoy, Wis.

 Areas of the installation received 8-10 inches of snow Feb.
 4, making it the first large snowfall of the year on the post.